oracle/terraform-provider-oci/website/docs/d/dns_steering_policy_attachment.html.markdown

 The following attributes are exported:

 * `compartment_id` - The OCID of the compartment containing the steering policy attachment.
 * `display_name` - A user-friendly name for the steering policy attachment.
-Does not have to be unique, and it's changeable.
+Does not have to be unique and can be changed.
 Avoid entering confidential information.
 * `domain_name` - The attached domain within the attached zone.
 * `id` - The OCID of the resource.
 * `rtypes` - The record types covered by the attachment at the domain.
 The set of record types is determined by aggregating the record types from the answers defined in the steering policy.
 * `self` - The canonical absolute URL of the resource.
 * `state` - The current state of the resource.
 * `steering_policy_id` - The OCID of the attached steering policy.
-* `time_created` - The date and time the resource was created in "YYYY-MM-ddThh:mmZ" format with a Z offset, as defined by RFC 3339.
+* `time_created` - The date and time the resource was created, expressed in RFC 3339 timestamp format.

 	**Example:** `2016-07-22T17:23:59:60Z`
 * `zone_id` - The OCID of the attached zone.